Meeting people can be scary, but there are lots of low-key ways of making new friends or meeting potential dates.

 Being shy or having social anxiety can make it harder to meet people, but there are a few things that can help.

 Going to an event or space that you’d be interested in anyway can be a big help.
 You can think about subjects or situations where you might feel more comfortable, like if you’re talking about sports, books, or TV.
 Sometimes, doing an activity together, like seeing a movie or playing games can also make things easier because it gives you something to talk about.

 Sometimes, talking to people online first can also help break the ice and give you things to talk about in person.
 Looking at some of the ways of meeting people online can help!

-Project 10 is a good place to start.
+Project 10 near Berri-UQAM can be a good place to start.
 It’s an LGBTQ youth organization in Montreal with many great services including a weekly drop-in which would be a great place and community to start to meet other LGBTQ people.
-They also have an anonymous and confidential helpline.
-If you have questions or need support, call 514-989-4585, from Monday to Thursday between 12 pm and 6 pm.
+The West Island LGBTQ2+ Centre is another option!

 There are other local events in Montreal that are aimed at LGBTQ people.
 Gaymerzone is a monthly event where LGBTQ people and allies get together to play video games at a bar.
 You can check out their Facebook page for more info and details on their upcoming events.